HalimUzodike/HalimUzodike/README.md

 # Hi there 👋

 - 🔭 Computer Science and Psychology graduate.
-- ⚡ Software Engineer interested in Human-Centered Artificial Intelligence.<br>
+- ⚡ Software Engineer interested in Human-Centered Artificial Intelligence.